310mc/https-310mc.github.io-tl/source/_posts/sub_story/study_heroes.md

 {% endbubble %}

 {% bubble Chiaki angry2 %}
 Especially you, Nagumo!
-I heard that you have a red mark[^1] on almost all your tests!
+I heard that you have a red mark[^1] on almost all of your tests!
 It’s fine to aspire to be Red, but you can’t have that color on your grades, too!

 Making others worry will only affect a hero’s reputation!
 So we’re canceling today’s practice and holding a study session together instead!
 {% endbubble %}